Goldman CFO says industry will have to produce better returns

-(Reuters) - Goldman Sachs Group Inc (GS.N) Chief Financial Officer Harvey Schwartz said on Tuesday that Wall Street banks will have to produce higher returns for shareholders, and may need to cut staff further in order to do so.
+Feb 12 (Reuters) - Goldman Sachs Group Inc Chief Financial Officer Harvey Schwartz said on Tuesday that Wall Street banks will have to produce higher returns for shareholders, and may need to cut staff further in order to do so.

 “The industry will migrate to higher returns because it will have to,” Schwartz said at a Credit Suisse conference in Miami, adding that investment banks may do so by taking “excess capacity” out of the industry.